Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Mid-Range Indoor Head to Head

-Ubiquiti is a US-based company that began specializing in network devices (such as routers and switches) in 2003.
-After gathering a large following they decided to include security cameras to further diversify their ecosystem.
+Ubiquiti is a US-based company that specialized in network devices in 2003.
+After gathering a large following, they included security cameras to diversify their ecosystem.

 Budget PoE Camera Head to Head